Raimo33/ft_transcendence/README.md

 ### AI
 #### Reasoning
 The AI Service simulates client actions to provide dynamic and challenging opponents for players.
-It offers different difficulty levels to cater to various player skills, ensuring the game remains engaging.
+It offers different difficulty levels to cater to various player skills, ensuring the match remains engaging.

 #### Responsibilities
-- **Simulates Client Actions**: Simulates player actions like movements and responses to game events to create realistic interactions.
+- **Simulates Client Actions**: Simulates player actions like movements and responses to match events to create realistic interactions.
 - **Different Difficulty Levels**: Provides varying difficulty levels, adjusting its response time, accuracy, and strategy.
 - **Dynamic Difficulty Adjustment**: Adjusts difficulty levels dynamically based on the player's performance to maintain engagement.